Some Differential Equations for the Riemann $\theta$-Function on Jacobians

-We prove some differential equations for the Riemann theta function associated to the Jacobian of a Riemann surface.
-The proof is based on some variants of a formula by Fay for the theta function, which are motivated by their analogues in Arakelov theory of Riemann surfaces.
-Moreover, we give a generalization of Rosenhain's formula to hyperelliptic Riemann surfaces as conjectured by Guàrdia.
+\Abstract{We prove some differential equations for the Riemann theta function associated to the Jacobian of a Riemann surface.
+The proof is based on some variants of a formula by Fay for the theta function, which are motivated by their analogues in Arakelov theory of Riemann surfaces.}